kdp1965/tinyqv-prism-lite/docs/info.md

 state machine that is loaded via a configuration bitstream at runtime.

 ## Block diagram
-The following is a top level diagram of the PRISM Peripheral
+The following is a top level diagram of the PRISM Peripheral.

 ![](prism_periph.png)

 The PRISM controller itself is a programmable state machine that uses an N-bit (3 in this case) index register to track the current FSM state.
 That index is a pointer into the State Information Table (SIT) to request the State Execution Word (STEW).
 The following is a block diagram of the PRISM controller:

 ![](prism_submitted.png)

 ## Register map